calebpollman/web-scraping-parallel-processing/post.md

         return False
 ```

-TODO: you may want to either use an explicit wait or make a note of it - http://selenium-python.readthedocs.io/waits.html#explicit-waits
+For this basic example we call ```sleep(2)``` after connecting to hackernews to give the page a emulate a human user.
+By default, the webdriver will wait for a page to load via the ```.get()``` method.
+If you wanted to enusre that a certain element has loaded (e.g. you want to make sure a button is present and clickable) Selenium has a built in explicit wait method for pausing the scraper and waiting on specific events.
+You can find more information in the Selenium docs [here](http://selenium-python.readthedocs.io/waits.html#explicit-waits).

-After waiting a few seconds for the page to load, the browser grabs the HTML source, which is the passed along to `parse_html()`:
+After the waiting period, the browser grabs the HTML source, which is the passed along to `parse_html()`:

 ```python
 html_source = browser.page_source